 West Sixth Brewing – West Sixth Box Park at Newport on the Levee

 The newest entry in the NKY craft beer scene hails from Lexington, Ky.
 West Sixth Brewing opened a Bridgeview Box Park tap room in one of the Bridgeview boxes.
 Have a pour of one of their signature craft brews while enjoying some of the best views of the Cincy skyline in the region.

-After your tour of Northern Kentucky’s craft brewery scene, make sure to check out the one in Cincinnati!
+After your tour of Northern Kentucky’s craft brewery scene, make sure to check out the one just across the Ohio river in Cincinnati!

 When you think of Kentucky you probably think of bourbon, not wine.
 So it might surprise you…